urueda/TESTAR/README.md

 * Just concentrate on the important stuff and let the tool do the rest for you!

 * Simple, automated, and open source: TESTAR!

+# LICENSE
+TESTAR is distributed FREE of charge as an open source project under the [BSD-3 licence](http://opensource.org/licenses/BSD-3-Clause)